Mary Stewart King and Becky VanGorder

 The Good Shepherd Healing Prayer ministry serves the healing prayer needs of the members of the parish and others who come to us with their prayer concerns.
 We offer monthly fellowship, training and prayer meetings and events that are open to all who want to serve as prayer ministers and those who want to learn more about healing prayer.

-Members of the ministry offer prayer at the altar rail after the Saturday and Sunday services, participate in the Tuesday evening soaking prayer service, offer an occasional Day of Healing Prayer, and host the annual Blue Christmas service.
+Members of the ministry offer prayer at the altar rail after the Saturday and Sunday services, participate in the Tuesday healing prayer service, offer an occasional Day of Healing Prayer, and host the annual Blue Christmas service.

-Soaking Prayer Service - Tuesday Nights at 7:00 pm
+Healing Prayer Service - Tuesday at 7:00 pm DST

 Healing Eucharist Service - Wednesday at 12:00 noon